GifftyCode/SmartContractSandbox/README.md

 This repository serves as a personal playground and archive for experimenting with smart contract development.
 It contains various small-scale projects, proof-of-concepts, and implementation ideas using Solidity and other blockchain technologies.

 ## Project Structure

-SmartContractSandbox/
+SmartContractSandbox
+│
-├── contracts/           # Smart contract source files ├── scripts/            # Deployment & testing scripts
+├── contracts/          # Smart contract source files │
+├── scripts/           # Deployment & testing scripts
+│
 ├── test/             # Test files
+│
 └── examples/         # Example usage and demonstrations

 ## Featured Projects